South African Purple Cabbage Coleslaw – Great For A Crowd

 Just kidding about the dark side.

 Don’t assume that because the color is more outrageous and exciting that the taste is going to be too crazy for traditional coleslaw.
-Taste-wise, I can barely tell a difference between the two – purple adds a tiny bit more bitterness, but the South African touch of adding raisins adds a rich sweetness to balance it out.
+Taste-wise, I can barely tell a difference between the two – purple adds a tiny bit more peppery bitterness, but the South African touch of adding raisins adds sweetness to balance it out.

 Especially once carrots and a yummy mayo dressing are in the mix, too.